ANNarchy/ANNarchy/docs/example/NeuralField.rst

         target = 'exc'
     ).connect_one_to_one( weights=1.0 )

-The refereces to the pre- and post-synaptic population (or their names), as well as the target type, are passed to the constructor of ``Projection``.
+The references to the pre- and post-synaptic population (or their names), as well as the target type, are passed to the constructor of ``Projection``.
 The connector method ``connect_one_to_one()`` is immediately applied to the Projection, defining how many synapses will be created.
 The weights are initialized uniformly to 1.0.

 The second projection is a difference of gaussians (DoG) for the lateral connections within 'focus'.
 The connector method is already provided by ANNarchy, so there is nothing more to do than to call it with the right parameters: